restatedev/service-protocol/service-invocation-protocol.md

 ## Failures

-We distinguish between infrastructure failures and user failures:

-- Infrastructure failures, also called retryable failures, includes transient network errors, bugs in the SDK and runtime, protocol violations, etc.
-- User failures, also called non-retryable failures, are everything else, such as external client bugs, service business logic bugs, etc.
+There are a number of failures that can incur during a service invocation, including:

+- Transient network failures that interrupt the message stream
+- SDK bugs
+- Protocol violations
+- Business logic bugs
+- User thrown retryable errors

-In case of an infrastructure failure, the runtime will take care of retrying to execute the invocation, following a defined set of policies.
+The runtime takes care of retrying to execute the invocation after such failures occur, following a defined set of policies.
 When retrying, the previous stored journal will be reused.

-To notify an infrastructure failure, the SDK can either:
+To notify a failure, the SDK can either:

-- Close the stream with a `ErrorMessage`.
+- Close the stream with an `ErrorMessage`.
 - Close the stream without `OutputStreamEntry` or `SuspensionMessage` or `ErrorMessage`.
 This is equivalent to sending an empty `ErrorMessage`.

-When notifying an infrastructure failure, the SDK MUST NOT assume that every journal entry previously sent on the same message stream has been correctly stored.
+When notifying a failure, the SDK MUST NOT assume that every journal entry previously sent on the same message stream has been correctly stored.

-In case of a user failure, the SDK records it in the journal, usually in the `OutputStreamEntry.failure` field.
-These won't be retried and will be propagated to the caller.

-An SDK implementation MAY expose in the APIs the distinction between infrastructure failure and user failure, to provide fine-grained control over what errors should be retried or not.

 **`ErrorMessage` Header**